 EDEN SZYMURA

-Eden Szymura is a writer and critical thinker whose work interrogates the relationship between bodies, gender and consciousness as a means for greater connection; her work sits broadly in experimental prose and performance, combining memoir, criticism, stream of consciousness and literary theory.
+Eden Szymura is a writer whose work interrogates the relationship between women, desire and bodily sensation.
+Her work sits broadly in experimental prose and is heavily influenced by visual art.

-Cutting her teeth on second wave feminism and Angela Carter’s explosive subversions of sexuality in her 1970s novels, Eden has since moved away from exploring patriarchal discourse on women’s bodies, and towards the internal, socialised, voices and complex physical sensations that sit underneath.
-She asks how women, people of marginalised genders, speak within and outside, in relation to themselves, to nature, to their cultures.
+Cutting her teeth on Angela Carter’s explosive subversions of sexuality, Eden has since moved away from researching patriarchal discourse on women’s bodies, and towards the internal, socialised, voices and complex physical sensations that sit underneath.
+She asks how women and people of marginalised genders speak within and outside.

-Alongside working on MEDUSA, Eden is also collaborating with multidisciplinary artist James Bailey on a project about unuttered folk stories, which is currently in its research stage, and she regularly publishes an experimental newsletter / journal called ‘Yearning’.
+Alongside working on MEDUSA, Eden regularly publishes an experimental newsletter / journal called ‘Yearning’.

-Eden holds a BA (Hons) in English Literature from Durham University, and in the autumn will begin an MA in Creative Writing, specialising in New Prose Narratives.
-She also has four years experience working in both corporate and grassroots social impact and cultural communications.
+Eden holds a BA (Hons) in English Literature from Durham University and an MA in Creative Writing (New Prose Narratives) at Royal Holloway.
+She has four years experience working in social impact and cultural communications.

-Fascinated by the intersections of art and activism, cultural memory and curation, Emily Walters is a linguist, writer and illustrator.
+Fascinated by the intersections of art and activism, cultural memory and curation, Emily Elloway Walters is a linguist, writer and editor.
 Having studied German, French and Visual Culture whilst working in creative events management, much of her writing is centred on identity, connection and the arts.

 Amongst other recent work, she has reviewed the RA’s Summer Exhibition and Elisa Shua Dusapin’s ‘The Pachinko Parlour’ for Lucy Writers.
 Her essay on the interplay of censorship, feminine agency and the art of protest within Ireland’s Referendum to Repeal the Eighth Amendment was published in the Centre for Visual Arts and Culture Journal.